 Elizabeth Diaz joined the Gulf faculty at the start of the 2011-12 school year, teaching Nutrition & Wellness and Child Development.
 She was born in New York and came to Florida in 1989.
 She is a graduate of Springstead H. S. and she majored in Family and Consumer Science at FSU.

-Kari Dittman teaches Reading.
-She joined the Gulf faculty at the start of the 2016-17 school year.
-Mrs. Dittman taught at Dayspring Academy Charter School for 8 years and has been teaching for 16 years.
+Kari Dittman is the teacher for the Early Childhood Education Academy.
+She joined the Gulf faculty at the start of the 2016-17 school year as a reading teacher.
+During her 18 years of teaching experience, she has taught Pre-K at Hudson Elementary, worked as a resource teacher supporting PreK/Head Start teachers throughout the school district, and has taught Kindergarten, 1st grade, and ESE support facilitation at Dayspring Academy Charter School.
 She has a bachelor’s degree in Early Childhood Education from the University of Central Florida.
 She was born in South Bend, IN, but was raised in Pasco County and graduated from Hudson High School.